-Weekly update on the coronavirus SARS-CoV-2:11 September 2024
+Weekly update on the coronavirus SARS-CoV-2: 08 January 2025

-Circulation of SARS-CoV-2 in the Netherlands is stable
+Minimal coronavirus SARS-CoV-2 in the Netherlands

 Besides SARS-CoV-2, other viruses and bacteria can also cause respiratory infections.
 See the latest situation update on respiratory viruses in the Netherlands (in Dutch).
 The latest situation update on SARS-CoV-2 variants is available here.